Have you been a victim of Dental Negligence and feel you have a compensation claim?

 Complications following routine dental procedures

-- We will also examine whether a patient was suitable for a particular procedure, and whether the risks of complications were adequately assessed and explained to the patient beforehand.
+- We will also examine whether a patient was suitable for a particular dental procedure and whether the risks of medical complications were adequately assessed and explained to the patient beforehand.

-- If the risks were not explained and it can be shown that the patient wouldn’t have gone ahead with the procedure had they been, then there may be grounds for a compensation claim.
+- If the dental clinic did not explain the risks and it can be shown that the patient wouldn’t have gone ahead with the dental procedure had they been, then there may be grounds for a compensation claim.

 - Common cases include badly positioned or fitting veneers, crowns, implants, bridges or braces.